x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-exceeding-receiving-limits-report.md

 In the new Exchange Center (EAC), the Mailboxes exceeding receiving limits report displays information on mailboxes that are receiving large volumes of messages in a short amount of time.

+This report shows details on three categories of the Exchange Online receiving limit (see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits)):

+  1. **Hot limit**: The general receiving limit.
+When a mailbox exceeds the overall receiving limit, they won’t receive any mail from the Internet or on-premises senders until the limit resets.

+  2. **Sender-recipient pair limit**: The receiving limit per sender-recipient pair.
+When a mailbox exceeds the SRP limit, they won’t receive any mail from that sender, if the sender is from the Internet or on-premises.

+  3. **Warm limit**: The logging-only limit that indicates when messages are ‘At risk’ of being blocked, set to 1000 messages per rolling hour.
+When a mailbox exceeds the warm limit, they are not yet impacted but will be displayed in reporting for admin awareness.

 > [!NOTE]
 > For permissions that are required to use this report, see [Permissions required to view mail flow reports](mail-flow-reports.md#permissions-required-to-view-mail-flow-reports).